bunnyshankar/Manage_Github_Jenkins/README.md

 ## CLI Use

-The 'devops' command is used to configure the Manage Jenkins, Github
+The 'devops' command is used to manage Jenkin and Github

 ```
 $ devops --help